marcinbiegun/FontMeshExporter/README.md

 ## How it works

 1. The `single_char_template.svg` file contains a single large font character image.
+You can edit this file to change the font.

 2. Inkscape is used to convert the font character in the `.svg` file to a vector object.